Internet Banking Security Assessment Considerations

 Proof of concept utilities have been developed, but are not yet available in the wild.
 They are:

-• bluestumbler - Monitor and log all visible devices (name, MAC, signal strength, capabilities), and identify manufacturer from MAC address lookup.
+• bluestumbler – Monitor and log all visible bluetooth devices (name, MAC, signal strength, capabilities), and identify manufacturer from MAC address lookup.

 • bluebrowse - Display available services on a selected device (FAX, Voice, OBEX etc).

-• bluesnarf - Copy from target device (everything if pairing succeeds, or a subset in other cases, including phonebook and calendar.
+• bluesnarf – Copy data from target device (everything if pairing succeeds, or a subset in other cases, including phonebook and calendar.
 In the latter case, user will not be alerted by any bluejack message).

 • bluebug - Set up covert serial channel to device.

 Tools will not be released at this time, so please do not ask.
-However, if you are a bona-fide manufacturer of devices that we have been otherwise unable to contact, please feel free to get in touch for more details on how you can identify your device status.
+However, if you are a bona-fide manufacturer of bluetooth devices that we have been otherwise unable to contact, please feel free to get in touch for more details on how you can identify your device status.

 Credits